 How to calibrate Android device battery with root access:

-2. Turn it on and let it discharge and turn off again.
+1. Discharge your phone fully until it turns itself off.2.
+Turn it on and let it discharge and turn off again.

 3. Plug your phone into a charger and, without turning it on, let it charge until the on-screen or LED indicator says 100 %.